squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

  * Disable any advanced TCP features on the Squid system.
 Disable ECN on Linux with ''echo 0 > /proc/sys/net/ipv4/tcp_ecn/''.
  * (!)
 Upgrade to Squid-2.6 or later to work around a Host header related bug in Cisco PIX HTTP inspection.
 The Cisco PIX firewall wrongly assumes the Host header can be found in the first packet of the request.

 If this error causes serious problems for you and the above does not help, Squid developers would be happy to help you uncover the problem.
-However, we will require high-quality debugging information from you, such as ''tcpdump'' '' output, server IP addresses, operating system versions, and ''access.log'' entries with full HTTP headers.
+However, we will require high-quality debugging information from you, such as ''tcpdump'' output, server IP addresses, operating system versions, and ''access.log'' entries with full HTTP headers.

 If you want to make Squid give the Zero Sized error on demand, you can use [[attachment:zerosized_reply.c|a short C program]].
 Simply compile and start the program on a system that doesn't already have a server running on port 80.
 Then try to connect to this fake server through Squid.

 == Why do I get "The request or reply is too large" errors? == by Grzegorz Janoszka

 This error message appears when you try downloading large file using GET or uploading it using POST/PUT.
-There are three parameters to look for:
+There are several parameters to look for:

- * request_body_max_size
+ * SquidConf:request_body_max_size
- * reply_body_max_size
+ * SquidConf:reply_body_max_size

 These two are set to 0 by default, which means no limits at all.
 They should not be limited unless you really know how that affects your squid behavior.
 Or at all in standard proxy.

- * request_header_max_size
+ * SquidConf:request_header_max_size
- * request_header_max_size
+ * SquidConf:reply_header_max_size

-These two default to 64kB starting from 3.1.
+These two default to 64kB starting from [[Squid-3.1]].
 Earlier versions of Squid had defaults as low as 2 kB.
 In some rather rare circumstances even 64kB is too low, so you can increase this value.